IndiePass/indiepass-android/README.md

   - Manage channels and feeds
   - Offline reading, optional via settings
 - Share intents: receive text or images to directly share
-- GPS tracker: log your itineraries when walking, running, flying and so on.
-  When posting to your site, the data will be send using the micropub endpoint as a trip.
 - Push notifications: receive push notifications if you have an account on https://indigenous.realize.be